axcasella/docusign_msc/README.md

 Get Docusign access token with authorization code
 GET api/docusign/token

-Get embedded signing URL for FSC Trademark License Agreement POST api/docusign/agreement
+Get embedded signing URL for MSC Trademark License Agreement POST api/docusign/agreement

-Get embedded signing URL for FSC Certificate Template POST api/docusign/final_certificate
+Get embedded signing URL for MSC Certificate Template POST api/docusign/final_certificate
 ```

 We have also added an authentication middleware for role based access control of our APIs.
-Roles can be "CB", "FSC", "ASI", or "Applicant".
+Roles can be "CB", "MSC", "ASI", or "Applicant".
 The following is achieved:

 - Only a CB auditor can add an evaluation comment.
-These evaluations are only visible to CB, FSC, and ASI.
+These evaluations are only visible to CB, MSC, and ASI.
 - Only a CB auditor can issue a certificate and update a certificate.
 - Both the CB auditor and the CoC applicant can chat freely on evidences.
 As shown in the chat box feature of our UI.

 In addition, we have integrated with DocuSign's eSignature APIs.
-The CoC applicant is required to sign the FSC Trademark License Agreement and the CB auditor is required to sign the FSC Certificate using embedded signing ceremonies.
+The CoC applicant is required to sign the MSC Trademark License Agreement and the CB auditor is required to sign the MSC Certificate using embedded signing ceremonies.

 For our demo, the server is deployed to AWS.

 ## Blockchain microservice

 Simply relying on an centralized database such as Microsoft Dynamics isn't enough.
-We have decided to take advantage of blockchain technology and add an immutable source of truth for each certificate issued by the FSC.
+We have decided to take advantage of blockchain technology and add an immutable source of truth for each certificate issued by the MSC.

 Our blockchain microservice is built on top of Hyperledger Fabric.
 Hyperledger Fabric is an open source private permissioned blockchain framework.
 The microservice's server is built with Node.js and Express.
 The server side code is written in Typescript.
 The server calls Hyperledger Fabric's Contract APIs to communicate with the blockchain network.